UpANNS: Enhancing Billion-Scale ANNS Efficiency with Real-World PIM Architecture: Introduction

-UPMEM PIM is a standard DIMM device that integrates processing cores directly into memory chips, enabling in-memory computation to reduce data movement and enhance efficiency~\cite{devaux2019true}.
-It features multi-threaded DPU cores with direct access to memory, significantly improving performance for data-intensive applications.
+\textbf{Opportunities of PIM.} To bridge this gap, we adopt a new hardware architecture, namely the UPMEM Processing-in-Memory (PIM) hardware~\cite{upmemstat}, which embed computation within memory to minimize data movement and enhance efficiency~\cite{devaux2019true}.
+Unlike existing PIM products~\cite{asgari2021fafnir, lee20223d, yuan2025fanns, haikun-atc24, cxl-anns}, UPMEM PIM is a standard DIMM device that features multi-threaded DPU cores with direct access to memory, significantly improving performance for data-intensive applications.
 While recent studies have explored the use of PIM/near-memory technology for ANNS, they are either designed for million-scale~\cite{xu2023proxima} or rely on simulated architectures~\cite{lee2022anna,liang2024hyqa}. \emph{To the best of our knowledge, this is the first study to leverage practical PIM hardware to enhance billion-scale ANNS performance. }

-To fully utilize the computation and bandwidth resources provided by the UPMEM hardware, we face the following challenges. \emph{First}, UPMEM PIM shows a high aggregated memory bandwidth, relying on the fact that the workload is balanced across all chips on the PIM hardware.
-However, achieving workload balance is difficult due to the diversity in data sizes and access frequencies of real-world datasets. \emph{Second}, UPMEM's unique hardware architecture requires a careful redesign of the ANN search process and efficient memory management strategy to leverage the full potential of PIM computing power and memory bandwidth. \emph{Third}, although PIM has shown potential for accelerating memory-intensive applications~\cite{chen2024updlrm}, its hardware resources remain relatively limited compared to traditional CPUs and GPUs.
-This necessitates the design of pruning methods to reduce the workloads for PIM while preserving query accuracy.